-Join Sean Colins for an in-depth discussion in this video Renewing a certificate, part of Understanding Secure Sockets Layer.
+Join Sean Colins for an in-depth discussion in this video Renewing a certificate, part of Learning Secure Sockets Layer.

 - So we've successfully revoked our certificate, now we just need to complete the next two steps in this process.
 And one of them is technically out of order.
 The request for a new certificate can happen from the server that we're doing it on because everything is self-enclosed on our test system.
 Or you could have someone doing this from an external server in which case they would make a request based on their private key, and they'd send it to you, answer that request, you'd approve it, and you'd send them back a renewed certificate.